 Improving children’s eating at mealtimes

 - Put the food on the table.
-If after a reasonable amount of time, your child hasn’t eaten it, just take the food away without comment.
+If, after 15 to 20 minutes, your child hasn’t eaten it, just take the food away without comment.
 Don’t nag them to eat.
-However, if they haven’t eaten, avoid offering a dessert.
-If your child later complains that they’re hungry, just say: “I’m sorry that you’re hungry.
-It’s because you didn’t eat any lunch”.
-Limit mealtimes to 20 to 30 minutes only
+However, if they haven’t eaten, avoid offering a dessert, instead waiting until the next planned snack or mealtime before offering food again.
+Limit your mealtimes to 20 to 30 minutes only

 - Children copy adults and other children, so try to make sure everyone sits down together to eat, showing them that everyone is having the same food

-- Children love eating outside, so have fun with summer picnics or BBQs or a teddy bears’ tea party in a nearby park
+- Children love eating outside, so have fun with summer picnics, BBQs or a teddy bears’ tea party in a nearby park

 - Use a reward chart to encourage children to show good behaviour at mealtimes, but make sure your rewards aren’t food related.
-Go for things like watching a favourite DVD, or going to play at the park
+Go for things like watching their favourite TV show or going to play at the park

-- Persevere with these steps.
-Improving your child’s behaviour can take time.
-Talk to your Health Visitor for further tips if you don’t feel you’re getting anywhere
+- Persevere with these steps as improving your child’s behaviour can take time.
+Talk to your health visitor for further tips if you don’t feel you’re getting anywhere

 Getting the balance right

 If your child is a fussier eater, involving them in meal preparation can help.
 Have fun rolling and cutting dough, making patterns and faces with salad vegetables or fruit pieces, baking cakes or biscuits and making animal shaped sandwiches.
 You can even get them to grow their own cress, herbs and lettuce to cook with.

-Give drinks after meals and not before.
+Give drinks with meals and not before.
 If a child feels full of liquid, they’re less likely to eat properly.
-The best drink for your child is either water or well diluted, unsweetened fruit juice.
+The best drink for your child is either water or milk.
+If you offer juice, make sure it is a well diluted, unsweetened fruit juice.
 One part juice to ten parts water is recommended for young children, because fruit juice contains lots of natural sugars which can be bad for teeth.

 Children get much of the calcium, protein, vitamins and energy they need from milk and from foods like yoghurt or cheese which are made from milk.